Cellular and Molecular Medicine

 Lectures are at the forefront of knowledge about the mechanisms of human disease.
 Our teaching reflects our research, which aims to translate laboratory discoveries into clinical application.

-Tutorials in small groups provide opportunities to improve your communication skills, strengthen teamwork and gain confidence in data handling and interpretation.
+Tutorials in small groups and workshops provide opportunities to improve your communication skills, strengthen teamwork and gain confidence in data handling and interpretation.

-Laboratory sessions underpin learning during the first two years and are integrated with eBiolabs, a dynamic laboratory manual.
-Through project work you will develop experimental design and problem solving skills.
+Laboratory sessions underpin learning during the first two years and are integrated with eBiolabs, a dynamic online laboratory manual.
+Through project work you will develop experimental design and problem-solving skills.

 Your academic personal tutor will follow your progress and is available to give you advice and support throughout your time at Bristol.